kpetersen04/Currency-converter/README.md

 - Project deployment on Netlify.

 - The importance of version control.
 I refactored a good portion of my code, which always involved breaking it.
-Because I regulary commited and pushed my work I was able to confidently refactor with the knowledge that I had a 'useable' version to revert to if my amendments weren't successful.
+Because I regularly committed and pushed my work I was able to confidently refactor with the knowledge that I had a 'usable' version to revert to if my amendments weren't successful.